irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 ### Duplicate Names

-There are a number of businesses which apparently relieved multiple loans.
+There are a number of businesses that appear to have received multiple loans, which is not allowable.

 | Lending Bank                | $ Mil.    | Jobs | Business Name        | Business Type             | Business Address                    |
 | :-------------------------- | :-------- | ---: | :------------------- | :------------------------ | :---------------------------------- |